twobraids/configmanners/README.md

 injection system.
 In addition to its own API, it mimics the argparse API, so in many (not all) cases, it substitute for argparse.

-_This is the K Lars Lohn fork.
+_This is the K Lars Lohn fork of configman.
 Since I am no longer associated with Mozilla, I have no ownership/control/privileges on the moribund Mozilla repo.
 I don't think Mozilla uses it anywhere anymore.
 As it it critical to my personal software work, I intend to continue to maintain and modify it for my own purposes.
 However, I do not intend on publishing this as a 'pip' installable module._

-_I am likely to rename this project to: "configmanners"_

 Running tests (moribund)
 -------------